eos428/Simfile-Repository/README.md

 A: Doujin, BMS, and rhythm game songs sometimes.

 Q: What's your charting style?<br>
-A: From my own words - expect jacks, trills, and streams.
-I'm pretty anti-noodle.
+A: I can't really say for myself haha.
+I'm pretty anti-noodle and probably inspired by SDVX a lot though.

 Q: How long have you been charting?<br>
 A: I first started like... around a decade ago I guess?
 Not under this name.
 Haven't been consistent with charting though, since it really depends on my mood, and whether I'm busy or not.